 To ensure your answer is as effective as possible, it’s important to set up each step properly.
 Here’s how:

 1. Choose a common question

 The first step to creating an effective answer is to figure out a list of common questions you'd like to add to the Emma.

 Customers ask questions about a broad range of topics.
 You should create answers for each of these topics so that Emma can provide more customers with instant resolutions.

 Common topics are different for every business.
 Some common examples might include ‘subscription’, ‘password’, ‘delivery’, ‘adding users’, or ‘notifications’.

-You should work with your Support/Success team to identify the common topics your customers ask about, as well as using common questions Support Bot surfaces for you.
+You should work with your Support/Success team to identify the common topics your customers ask about, as well as use common questions Emma surfaces for you.

 Then, list your topics

 Create a list of the common topics you identified.
 Here’s an example of what a list of topics might look like: